Honors Capstone Project

 The second way the thesis manifests itself is in the formal organization and expression of the lodge fragments.
 Primarily focusing on the design of the base lodge the formal organization and expression manifests itself as a series of fluid concrete blades, which emerge from the landscape.
 The form of these walls is derived from the multiple functional sequences of the ski lodge and a desire to integrate the lodge with the landscape.
 The programmatic spaces of the ski lodge are located between these blades to maximize efficiency and enhance the experience of the ski lodge constantly connecting the users to the landscape and the mountain beyond.
 A fluid shell that functions as a double skin to provide opportunities for passive ventilation in the summer as well as heat gain in the winter encloses the base lodge.
 This enclosure analogically references the fluid shell of the ski boot and fluid movement of the skier.

 Schneck, Jacob E., "[dis]LODGE; a transformation of the ski lodge in response to function and site" (2010).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 342.

 Creative Commons License